canonical/launchpad-manual/reference/services/build-farm.rst

 This typically involves invoking some external tools; ``sbuild`` for Ubuntu package builds, ``snapcraft`` for snap builds, etc.

-Builders do not have direct access to the internet, but rather need to acquire an authentication token to be able to access a restricted set of URLs on the internet via a proxy.
+Builders do not have direct access to the Internet, but rather need to acquire an authentication token to be able to access a restricted set of URLs on the Internet via a proxy.
 This can either be a squid proxy or the :doc:`fetch service <fetch-service>`, determined by a ``use_fetch_service`` flag.
 Currently, only snaps can use the fetch service.